 Other שרף-texts:

-According to Isaiah's description, the Seraphim have six wings, with which they cover both their faces and their feet and fly (Isa.
+According to Isaiah's description, the Seraphs have six wings, with which they cover both their faces and their feet and fly (Isa.
 6:2).
-Seraphim are included among the angels in this text of Isaiah.
+Seraphs are included among the angels in this text of Isaiah.
 In all other texts of the Old Testament, the word שרשפי -שראפ seraph-seraphim is associated with the serpent.

-Lisäksi löysin tiedon, että sana שרף saraf merkitsee myös puun tuottamaa pihkaa/mahlaa.
+Lisäksi löysin tiedon, että sana שרף saraf/seraf merkitsee myös puun tuottamaa pihkaa (joidenkin lähteiden mukaan myös mahlaa)

-I also found information that the word שרף saraf also means the resin/sap produced by a tree.
+I also found information that the word שרף saraph/seraph also means the resin produced by a tree (according to some sources also sap).

 Saraf-verbi:

-Verbinä שרף saraf merkitsee ’polttamista/ tulella tuhoamista’, ja se esiintyy noin 117 kertaa Vanhassa Testamentissa ja kattaa kaikki Vanhan Testamentin tärkeimmät osat.
+Verbinä שרף saraf merkitsee ’polttamista/ tulella tuhoamista’, se esiintyy noin 117 kertaa Vanhassa Testamentissa, ja se kattaa kaikki Vanhan Testamentin tärkeimmät osat.
 Sitä käytetään kuvaamaan tarkoituksellista rituaalia, oikeuden tuomiota, sodankäyntiä ja Jahven suoraa sanaa.

 Muutama verbi-esimerkki: